 In honour of the release of our Women’s Health Range, the Good Health naturopath team has put together a series of health articles taking a deep dive into the wonderful, complex world of the 3 Ms – menarche, menstruation, and menopause.
-We will also explore the female hormonal lifecycle and microbiome, potential issues that can arise, and some ancestral tips on how to support what is uniquely female.
+We will also explore the female hormonal lifecycle and microbiome, potential issues that can arise, what happens and where, and some ancestral tips on how to support what is uniquely female.

 Part 2 – Menstruation